Allen & Overy (London)

 Firms don’t get to be this successful by sitting on their hands, and A&O hasn’t been afraid to make changes.
 At the end of 2006 it abandoned its egalitarian pay structure and sparked a salary war within the City.
 Bands were introduced and salaries rocketed across the board leaving the rest of the City shell-shocked.

-reward its staff.
-Those bonuses have gone through a complicated shake up
+A few years ago it put bonuses through a complicated shake up

-The firm also introduced a whole new raft of measures designed to improve fee earner management and provide new career paths.
+.
+The firm also introduced a whole new raft of measures designed to improve fee-earner management and provide new career paths.
 Associates who hit 5 years PQE should be promoted to senior associate (unless they’ve got no real prospects at all).
-This means more cash (a basic salary of £98,000) a potentially larger bonus and much more responsibility.
-They’re given a business development budget, accountability for financial performance on transactions and a say in the department's strategy.
-There are new career management programmes, upgraded career guidance and appraisals, and the firm has also introduced a new "counsel" role to provide an alternative to partnership.
-It's compatible with working part time or fixed hours, carries a raft of responsibilities and although the cash is less than you'd make in equity, not many people will complain of a basic salary of up to £230,000.
+This means more cash, a potentially larger bonus and much more responsibility.
+The firm also introduced a "counsel" role to provide an alternative to partnership.
+It's compatible with working part-time or fixed hours, carries a raft of responsibilities and although the cash is less than you'd make in equity, not many people will complain of a basic salary of up to £230,000.

-Decent efforts are also being made to boost the ranks of female partners.
+Decent efforts have been made to boost the ranks of female partners.
 In 2010, the firm announced a new flexible working scheme for its partners - offering them the chance of working a four day week or taking a maximum of 52 days extra holiday a year.
-Whilst open to all partners, the scheme is primarily an attempt to address the gender imbalance at partnership level.
+Whilst open to all partners, the scheme was primarily an attempt to address the gender imbalance at partnership level.

 The move a few years back from St Pauls to custom-built offices next to Liverpool Street Station has been hugely successful.
 What is best about the firm?
 "The roof terrace with views over the City.
 Fantastic in summer with a glass of Pimms and evening BBQ.
 Living the dream

-doubt you'll work the hours, but it's probably just about the friendliest face in the Magic Circle.
-So what are the downsides?
-Well, you will put in crippling hours, remote working or not.
+".
+And you will put in crippling hours, remote working or not.
 Cancelling your evening plans can become routine.
 And it's not just the hours.
 A&O regards itself as the gold standard, and you will be expected to achieve perfection in your work.
-As one assistant found out when told off for a typo in an internal document he prepared at 2:00 in the morning - there are no excuses.
+As one assistant found out when told off for a typo in an internal document he prepared at two in the morning - there are no excuses.
 Work allocation is seen as absurdly inconsistent, and the firm apparently is “overly tolerant of wankers in senior positions as long as they bring the bread in

-But for now we get fewer complaints from lawyers at A&O than from any of its competitors - it really does seem to be a decent place to work.
-And it almost always does well in the Firm of the Year survey.
-Overall, it’s a no brainer: outstanding training, some of the best work in the City, excellent pay and a glittering name on your CV.
+The firm came last of the Magic Circle in the Firm of the Year 2015 survey, which was unusual: in previous years we have got fewer complaints from lawyers at A&O than from any of its competitors.
+Overall, it’s still a very strong proposition: outstanding training, some of the best work in the City, good pay and a glittering name on your CV.

 For more information on Allen & Overy click here